-For students moving on at Post 16 or Post 19, they have transition visits to their new setting with a member of staff.
-This is to assist a smooth transition.
+For students moving on at Post 19, they have transition visits to their new setting with a member of college staff.
+We employ a 14-19 Transition Manager to ensure as smooth a transition as possible.
 We also forward appropriate assessment information and records.